clientfoster/TrueVaidator/WEB_INTERFACE.md

 5. Note the Job ID from the results
 6. Use the Job ID in the "Job Tracking" tab to monitor progress

+### CSV Upload Validation
+1. Navigate to the "CSV Upload" tab
+2. Select a CSV file using the file picker
+3. Once the file is selected, the system will automatically parse the headers
+4. Select the appropriate column that contains email addresses from the dropdown
+5. Optionally check "Skip SMTP verification" for faster results
+6. Click "Validate CSV"
+7. Note the Job ID from the results
+8. Use the Job ID in the "Job Tracking" tab to monitor progress

 ### Job Tracking
 1. Navigate to the "Job Tracking" tab
 2. Enter a Job ID